ku-sldg/haskell-am/README.md

 1) Install Haskell Stack (via instructions at the link above)
 1) Clone the haskell-am source repository (git clone https://github.com/ku-sldg/haskell-am.git)
 1) In the top-level of that repository:  type `make`
-    * NOTE:  this may take a while (TODO: time estimate) the first time due to the Haskell dependencies.
+    * NOTE:  this may take a while (~20-30 minutes) the first time due to the Haskell dependencies.
 1) Type `make run`
 1) Successful installation/execution will include output that ends with something like "Evidence Result:" followed by a pretty-printed concrete evidence value (the result of executing a hard-coded protocol).
 See the Examples section below for a description of what `make run` does.